firebase/geofire-objc/README.md

 }];
 ```

-The ready event is triggered once all initial data was loaded from the server
-and all key entered events were triggered.
-A ready event is triggered again each
-time the query criteria is updated.
-Note that key moved and key exited events
+Note that locations might change while loading the data and key moved and key
-might still occur before the ready event was triggered.
+exited events might therefor still occur before the ready event was fired.
+If

-To remove a single ready callback call `removeObserverWithFirebaseHandle:`.
-All
-callbacks for a `GFQuery` object can be removed with a call to
-`removeAllObservers`.
+the query criteria is updated, the new data is loaded from the server and the
+ready event is fired again once all events for the updated query have been
+fired.
+This includes key exited events for keys that no longer match the query.

 #### Updating the query criteria

 To update the query criteria you can use the `center` and `radius` properties on
 the `GFQuery` object.
-Key exited and key entered events will be triggered for
+Key exited and key entered events will be fired for
 keys moving in and out of the old and new search area respectively.
 No key moved
-events will be triggered, however key moved events might occur independently.
+events will be fired, however, key moved events might occur independently.

 ## Contributing